 While still possessing Slavic roots, food and drink in the Balkans is also heavily influenced by the Ottoman and Austro-Hungarian occupations.

 If you are in the central Balkans where there was a long-standing Ottoman occupation, you will find a prevalence of Turkish-style coffee.
 Bosnia & Herzegovina is particularly proud of this tradition and the best place to try this style of coffee is there, where it is called Bosnian coffee.

-The coffee is ground ultra-fine, mixed with water, and heated in a small pot directly on the stove top.
+The coffee is ground ultra-fine, mixed with water, and heated in a small pot directly on the stovetop.
 It is then poured, grounds and all, into a small cup.
 The fine grounds settle at the bottom and produce a strong and wonderful cup of coffee!
 The preparation differs slightly from what is traditionally done in Turkey as it is not customary to add sugar while brewing the coffee, but to dip a sugar cube in as desired while drinking.

-Alongside a coffee, if you want a typical Balkan breakfast, you cannot go wrong with Burek!
+Alongside a coffee, if you want a typical Balkan breakfast, lunch or snack, you cannot go wrong with Burek!
 Burek is a kind of pie made with phyllo and a number of different fillings — generally potatoes, cheese, spinach, or some kind of meat (typically pork, beef, or lamb).
 It is available at every bakery throughout the region always at an extremely affordable price.
 Michael and I ate burek for breakfast nearly every day during our time in the Balkans, and it was always delicious.

 Other customary breakfasts include toast, a feta-like cheese, cured meats, cucumbers, tomatoes, and various spreads — like kajmak and ajvar.